killua889/portswigger-labs/sqli/Blind SQL injection with time delays and information retrieval/README.md

-# SQL Injection Tool for Blind SQL injection with conditional responses
+# SQL Injection Tool for Blind SQL injection with time delays and information retrieval

-This tool automates blind SQL injection to solve the Blind SQL injection with conditional responses lab in portswiger , specifically targeting cookies (e.g., TrackingId).
+This tool automates blind SQL injection to solve the  Blind SQL injection with time delays and information retrieval lab in portswiger , specifically targeting cookies (e.g., TrackingId).
 It is designed for educational purposes to demonstrate SQL injection exploitation techniques.
 ## Features

     Exploits SQL injection vulnerabilities via cookies.